top of page

 Home Blinds and Floors technicians use digital measuring tools that account for frame irregularities common in coastal construction.
 Settling and salt corrosion often create slight warping that affects shade operation.

 Professional measurement includes hardware assessment, ensuring compatibility between shade mounting systems and existing window hardware.
 This prevents installation issues that arise from conflicting mounting points.
+Our expert guide to a perfect window measuring template for Delmarva homes provides additional detail on this process.
+Homeowners who prefer a step-by-step approach can also consult our guide on how to measure for blinds for a thorough walkthrough.

 What Are the Top Casement Window Shade Recommendations?